ljtill/azure-deployment-stacks-action/README.md

 | templateFile      | true     | string | A path to a ARM or Bicep file in the file system.                                                   |         |                                              |
 | parametersFile    | false    | string | A path to a ARM or Bicep paramter file in the file system.                                          |         |                                              |
 | wait              | false    | string | Wait for the deployment to complete.                                                                | false   | true, false                                  |

-## Authentication

-The action supports multiple authentication methods.
-The simplest approach is to use azure/login@v2.
-However, if the action runs on Self-Hosted Runners, it can also use Managed Identity for authentication.

-## Modes

-The action supports two modes: `create` and `delete`.

-For `create` mode, it is recommended to use it with `push` triggers.
-This setup ensures that whenever changes are pushed to the repository, the action automatically creates or updates the Azure Deployment Stack accordingly.
-This is ideal for continuous integration and deployment workflows, where infrastructure changes should be applied seamlessly as part of the development process.

-For `delete` mode, it is recommended to use it with `workflow_dispatch` triggers.
-This allows for manual initiation of the delete process through the GitHub Actions interface.
-Using `workflow_dispatch` triggers provides greater control and prevents accidental deletions, ensuring that stacks are only deleted when explicitly requested by an authorized user.
-This setup is particularly useful for maintenance tasks or cleanup operations where automated deletion could pose risks.

 ## Documentation